Find Trade Colleges

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 1,532,400 jobs in the United States for Retail Sales Supervisor.
+There were about 1,532,400 jobs for Retail Sales Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 57,700 new jobs for Retail Sales Supervisor by 2026.
-The BLS estimates 168,500 yearly job openings in this field.
+There will be an estimated 168,500 positions for Retail Sales Supervisor per year.

 undefined